Get Up To 35% OFF & Free Delivery

 We have put together a short guide detailing the best cleaning methods to remove urine from wooden floor, eradicate lingering odors, and help keep your floors in mint condition:

-The key to the most effective cleaning is to catch the stain quickly while it is still fresh and soak up as much of it as you can with a paper towel.
-Take a few sheets of paper towel and gently blot at the stain until you feel you have soaked up as much of the urine as possible - try not to rub at it as this can damage the floor.
-The more you can get up while it is still fresh will make the rest of the cleaning process easier.
+The key to the most effective cleaning is to act quickly to remove dog urine before it soaks into the wood.
+Blotting with highly absorbent microfiber cloths or paper towels is effective for soaking up urine without damaging hardwood floors.
+Take a few sheets of paper towel or a microfiber cloth and gently blot at the stain until you feel you have soaked up as much of the urine as possible.
+Try not to rub at it as this can damage the floor.
+The more you can get up while it is still fresh, the easier the rest of the cleaning process will be.

 You may be lucky and manage to soak up all the pee while it is still fresh, however, if you do notice that the floor has absorbed some of the urine and has left a stain, there are effective ways to clean this so that both the stain and pee odor is removed.

 Another DIY cleaning treatment you can use to tackle pee stains on hardwood floors is baking soda.
-Baking soda is an excellent odor-neutralizer due to its high PH level, which breaks down the acidity in dog urine, removing both the pee and its pong!
+Baking soda is an excellent odor-neutralizer due to its high PH level, which breaks down the acidity in dog urine, removing both the pee and its pong.
+Baking soda not only absorbs odors but also neutralizes dog urine, making it an effective natural remedy for lingering smells.

 The method is simple; once you have soaked up as much of the fresh urine as you can, sprinkle a spoonful over the affected area and leave it to work its magic overnight.
+Leaving baking soda on the spot overnight allows it to fully neutralize dog urine odors before you vacuum it up in the morning.
 When you wake in the morning, you will want to use a vacuum cleaner to hoover up the remaining residue, and your stain, and the smell, should have disappeared.

 It is important to keep your dog away from the affected area while the baking soda does its work, as this product is very poisonous to dogs and should not be ingested under any circumstances.
 You may want to consider keeping your dog in a gated area or a separate room while there is a risk that they could access and eat the baking soda.